Car Loan Calculator

 In an amortising loan, early payments are heavily weighted toward interest.
 As the principal decreases over time, a larger share of each payment goes toward reducing the actual loan balance.
 The amortisation schedule shows this shift month by month, helping you understand exactly where your money goes.

-Compare offers from multiple banks before committing.
-Maintain a good repayment history on existing obligations.
+Compare offers from at least three banks before committing.
+Maintain a clean repayment history on existing obligations.
 Consider a larger deposit to reduce the financed amount.
-Choose the shortest term you can afford, as this minimises total interest paid.
+Choose the shortest term you can comfortably afford, as this minimises total interest paid.
 If possible, get pre-approved before visiting the dealership so you can negotiate from a position of strength.

 Frequently Asked Questions

-The calculator uses the standard amortisation formula: M = P x [r(1+r)^n] / [(1+r)^n - 1], where P is the loan amount, r is the monthly interest rate (annual rate / 12), and n is the total number of monthly payments.
-This gives you a fixed monthly payment that fully repays the loan over the selected term.
+The calculator uses the standard amortisation formula: M = P x [r(1+r)^n] / [(1+r)^n - 1], where P is the loan amount, r is the monthly interest rate (annual rate divided by 12), and n is the total number of monthly payments.
+With a balloon payment, the formula is adjusted so that a percentage of the principal is deferred to the end of the term.

-What are typical car loan rates in Africa?
+What are typical car loan rates across Africa?